KintCark/Stable-Diffusion-CCP-Termux-Android/README.md

 cmake --build build
 cmake --install build

-after you install the vulkan libs make sure you cd out of the folder before continuing to step 3
+after you install the vulkan libs make sure you cd out of the folder before continuing to step 3 restart termux

-or

-2.5

-Using OpenBLAS

-cmake .. -DGGML_OPENBLAS=ON
-cmake --build . --config Release